bmeme/memento/README.md

     arguments): --version --help

 DESCRIPTION
-    memento is a step by step command line tool.
-Basically it provides three types of commands:
+    memento is a modular step by step command line tool.
+By default it provides three types of commands:

       - git
       - history